Oli2861/myStockData/README.md

 ## Know issues
 - After the retrieval of precise price information is stopped, it cannot be started again without restarting the whole microservice.
-- Gateway does not forward json/stream data
+- Gateway does not forward json/stream data / only if the stream is terminated